nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline2/backtranslation/chapter0_6_preface.md

 Up to now, we have only talked about the originator and the author of the idea.
 For an idea to be useful, the recipient must receive it, interpret it, and understand the message accurately.
 The message sent and the message received should closely align.

 <!-- p6 -->
 Every great human endeavor is the product that results from effective communication.
 The work of one person can accomplish only a small amount.
 To truly build or execute something great, many people (speaking here broadly about human beings) must work together for a common purpose, with a shared idea.
 Except for disasters that occur naturally (like a volcanic eruption) we also know that the greatest catastrophes that have ever occurred largely happened because communication was absent, broken, or distorted.
-Truly life and death are in the power of the tongue (<span class="x-scripture" data-type="ref" data-book="Proverbs" data-chapter="18" data-verses="21" data-lang="en" data-version="NKJV">Proverbs 18:21</span>).
+Truly life and death are in the power of the tongue (<span class="x-scripture" data-book="PRO" data-chapter="18" data-lang="en" data-type="ref" data-verses="21" data-version="NKJV">Proverbs 18:21</span>).

 <!-- p7 -->
 What we believe and how we communicate it has the power to build up a person, a family, a community, a nation, or it equally has the power to destroy them.
 What we believe is the foundation of our actions and the map of what we will do, what we will become, and how we will live.
 Since belief is expressed through actions and communication, it defines the role we play in existence.
 Our beliefs shape not only our lives, but also to some extent the lives of everyone around us.